intarchboard/program-rfced-future/draft-iab-rfcefdp-rfced-model.md

 ## Roles and Processes

-Publication of RFCs shall is handled by the RFC Production Center (RPC).
+Publication of RFCs is handled by the RFC Production Center (RPC).

 A few general considerations apply: